wp-plugins/canalplan-ac/readme.txt

 === Canalplan ===

 Contributors: SteveAtty
-Tags: crosspost, Canalplan
+Tags: crosspost, Canalplan AC
 Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 2.8
+Stable tag: 3.0

 == Description ==

 This plugin allows you link your self hosted Wordpress blog to the Canalplan AC website.
 You can import routes from the route planner and link your blog posts to the canalplan  gazetteer.

 == IMPORTANT ==

 This plugin creates 9 tables in your database which occupy about 6MB of space.